Remembering the men from the Kingsdown and Creekside Cluster

 Two months later, on 17 May 1918, probate was granted accepting that James was presumed "killed in action" on 14 April 1917.

-Less than 3 months later, on 3 August 1918 the same newspaper reported that James’s older brother, Reginald, who was serving in the Australian Forces in France, had been reported missing since 14 June 1918.
-He too would later being confirmed as killed in action.
+Less than 3 months later, on 3 August 1918, the Faversham and North East Kent News reported that James's older brother, Reginald, who was serving in the Australian Forces in France, had been reported missing since 14 June 1918.
+He too would later be confirmed as killed in action and is commemorated in this Project.